bitdiff/synoptic/README.md

   - The method must be public
   - The method must only have primitive parameters (it can have no parameters too)
   - The method must be decorated with the [Command] attribute.
-  - If there are duplicate command names (either through method naming or aliasing), command which will be selected for execution is non-deterministic.
+  - If there are duplicate command names (either through method naming or aliasing), the command which will be resolved for execution is unpredictable.

 You will notice that the command names specified in the usage help is formatted as lower-case with hyphens; the command will be resolved when you refer to it using the formatted or unformatted name and is case-insensitive.